 Seeking approval has a negative impact on our finances

-The quest to please others and to seek others’ approval holds us back from living our truth and from really accumulating the wealth that we want.
+The quest to please others and looking for others’ approval holds us back financially.

 1. Increased debt

-We worry about what other people think about us, whether we’ll fit in or be liked or approved of that we forget that the most important relationship is with ourselves.
+When we worry about what other people think about us, whether we’ll fit in. be liked or approved of, we forget that the most important relationship is with ourselves.

 2. Increased spending

-When we live in fear of “others” opinion about us, every single action we take is immediately followed by a question about what “they will say” or worse about how awful and horrible they’ll be towards us.
+When we live in fear of “others” opinion about us, every action we take is immediately followed by a question about what “they'll say” or how they'll treat us.

 3. Decreased savings and investments

-When we focus on others’ perceptions of us then we have to be aware that we are also focused on perceiving others and judging others.
+When we focus on others’ perceptions of us, we have to be aware that we're also focused on perceiving others and judging others.

-Why it’s important to know how to love yourself
+it’s important to know how to love ourselves

-Something amazing happens when you start to love yourself and start to see your own worth: you start to set boundaries and you start to teach people how to treat you.
+Something amazing happens when you start to love yourself and start to see your own worth: you set boundaries and teach people how to treat you.

-When you love yourself you start seeking your own approval and stop trying to please others, which means you are more likely to start living your truth and do things that please you.
+When you love yourself you seek your own approval and stop trying to please others, which makes you more likely to start living your truth and do things that please you.

-Once you start to love yourself you begin to realize that the love of others is an added benefit and not the reason to live.
+When you love yourself you begin to realize that the love of others is an added benefit and not the reason to live.

 And because the law of attraction is a law of nature, our external environment will start to change – all your relationships (including work) will become better.

-When we love ourselves and give ourselves the freedom to be, which holds the space for others to find their own greatness and prosper.
+When we love ourselves and give ourselves the freedom to be we hold the space for others to find their own greatness and prosper.

 How to practice self love